What is a Funeral Insurance Plan?

 Funeral Insurance can be a number of things.
 It’s essentially a life insurance policy that pays out on death, with the sum being used to cover some or all of the funeral costs and expenses.

-Some policies exist purely to pay funeral expenses, such as the policy historically offered by the Credit Union.
+Some policies exist purely for over 50 funeral plans in Ireland, such as the policy historically offered by the Credit Union.

 How much does a Funeral cost?